x-limitless-x/blakedrumm.com/_posts/2022-02-28-create-certificate-template-scom.markdown

 >     - You may also check the following registry path: `HKEY_LOCAL_MACHINE\Software\Microsoft\Microsoft OperationsManager\3.0\Machine Settings`
 >       - Check the key: `ChannelCertificateSerialNumber` this is the serial number of the certificate you imported, reversed.
 > 5. Verify that there are not any other certificates in the Local Machine Personal Store that have matching Subject Names.
+> 6. Operations Manager only uses the first CN name in the Subject of the Certificate.

 ![Page Views](https://counter.blakedrumm.com/count/tag.svg?url=blakedrumm.com/blog/create-operations-manager-certificate-template/)